Skip to content

 Get started

-Install the app, connect your power meter, set a limit, and pick the devices PELS should control.
-That is enough to get real value — you can fine-tune later.
+Install the app, connect your power meter, set a limit, and pick one or two devices PELS should control.
+That is enough to start learning how it behaves — you can add EV charging, modes, Daily Energy Budget and Smart Tasks later.

 Getting started